 "You're awake, then?"
 Ealdwine said.
 He sat across from him, elbows on knees.
 Owen could not determine if the eyes which peered at him were of concern or merely sharp interest.

 Owen did not reply, seeing as the question was for formalities sake.

-Ealdwine leaned back.
+Ealdwine leaned back then.
 "Did you see them?"

 Ealdwine nodded.
 "You're safe now."

-"What...did they...want?"
-He said, forcing the words out.
+"What...did they...want?" he said, forcing the words out.

 "How did...they...find me?"

 Owen sighed a ragged breath to assure to himself he was, in fact, not choking.
 He followed Ealdwine's gaze outward, toward a residence.
 A spacious cottage amidst a field of wild grass and flowers.
 He startled and the choking sensation returned.
 Where ever he had expected to be taken, it was not here.
-He had imaginedhad hoped he would be taken, in the least, to Kattigara to be with his father and brother.

 Moments later, Owen found himself standing in the path leading to the house.
 The covered vestibule to the sweeping cottage wrapped around the entirety of the construct.
 The clopping hooves and creaking wheels of the departing carriage were barely perceived.
 A touch came to his arm.
 He turned to briefly glance at the driver of the carriage who stood at his elbow before he approached the cottage.